Skip to main content

 FREE SAME DAY SHIPPING Made in the USA FREE PRODUCT RETURNS

-Every now and again we will get a customer looking for tile blades, a customer planning on putting new tile directly over the top of an old floor.
+Every now and again we will get a customer looking for tile diamond blades, a customer planning on putting new tile directly over the top of an old floor.
 Is doing so safe?
 Maybe, or maybe not.
 In theory, putting new tile over old should not be a big deal.
 But whether it’s safe to do so depends on a lot of things.

 The top two things to be concerned about is the condition of the old floor and the strength of the subfloor.
 And as far as safety is concerned, we are not really talking about your safety.
 We’re talking about the integrity of the tile itself.
 Should you tile over tile when it’s not safe to do so, you could end up with significant damage that ultimately requires you to rip everything out and start over.